tvpollet/tvpollet.github.io/disclaimer.md

 ### On a lighter note... .

 By visiting this site you concur that:
-- Belgian beer and chocolate are the best in the world
+- Belgian beer and chocolate are the best in the world.
 - That Cobra is superior to G.I.
-Joe
+Joe.
+COBRA!
-- Sega is better than Nintendo
+- Sega is better than Nintendo.
-- That Antwerp is the by far nicer than Liverpool, Newcastle, Bruges, Louvain, Brussels (oh yes, Jolein), Ghent and obviously the entire of Germany.
+- That Antwerp is the by far nicer than Liverpool, Newcastle, Groningen, Amsterdam,Bruges, Louvain, Brussels (oh yes, Jolein), Ghent and obviously the whole of Germany.
 -  Mia by Gorki is the best song in Dutch ever.
-(Yet, followed closely by the oeuvre of André Hazes).
+(Yet, followed closely by the oeuvre of Donnie).
 -  If you are an academic: that I am right and you are wrong... .

 ![taunt](img/taunt.gif){: .center-image }